 Supporting retailers in preparation for retail peak trading.

 Martin Ryan runs our Technology Consulting practice.
-He has 20 years of experience in the consulting industry and has worked with some of the world’s largest retailers and brands, including Walgreens Boots Alliance, C&A, Delhaize, H&M, Marks & Spencer, OTTO, Primark, Urban Outfitters and Woolworths Australia.
-Martin started his career with IBM in the 1990s and has a degree in Physics from Oxford University.
+He has 20 years of experience in the consulting industry helping some of the world’s largest retailers and brands with their technology strategies.
+Martin started his career with IBM in the 1990s and has a degree in Physics from the University of Oxford.